Hipomenes/hipomenes.github.io/_posts/2018-12-12-david-s-integrated-research-environment.md

 categories: convivial.tools
 ---

-In an upcoming post, I'll describe in detail and make a beta release of what I've called David's IRE.
+In an upcoming post, I'll describe in detail what I've called David's IRE, also known as a Poor Man's Zettelkasten of the Future.
 Here are a few snapshots of my gorgeous VIM-based research, note-taking and academic writing environment.
 Think of a Zettelkasten à la Luhmann meets a Wiki meets Devonthink's fuzzy finding meets a Scrivener-like writing environment.
 But 10 times better.
 And all in free, sustainable plain text, granular version control, and running blazingly fast in a 2011 laptop.
+And never mind bloated Emac's org-mode: all in (almost) plain-vanila Vim.

-# David's IRE Shocase
+## David's IRE Showcase

-Here's the start screen, with recent edited files and some Cow Says wisdom (via Vim-Startify):
+Here's the start screen, with recent edited files and some Cow Says wisdom, via Vim-Startify:

 ![IRE's welcome screen.]({{"/assets/david-ire.jpg" | absolute_url}})